Bookcase

 Flatland: A Romance of Many Dimensions

-This book is often referenced, but as a modern reader, the little mathematical insight imparted by Flatland seems only barely worth enduring the narrative.
+Often referenced, but as a modern reader, the little mathematical insight imparted by Flatland seems only barely worth enduring the narrative.

 Gödel, Escher, Bach: An Eternal Golden Braid